-Another thing to look out for is the actual nest itself.
-If you see activity, for example, going in and out of your shed, then you may be able to identify the nest but be careful you don’t get stung.
 The nests themselves are a feat of engineering; it amazes me how they can build such a structure.
-The nest starts the size of a golf ball and is normally wood colour as they build it by chewing wood and making it into a pulp, this is then used to form the nest.
-As the colony grows, so does the nest and the queen are busy producing female workers.
+The nest starts the size of a golf ball, as shown.
+It usually’s wood colour as they build it by chewing wood and making it into a pulp; this is then used to form the nest.
+As the colony grows, so does the nest and the queen is busy producing female workers.

 Where would I find a wasp nest?

-The commonplace we find wasps nest are as follows:
+The most commonplaces our technicians find wasps nests are as follows:

-- Wasps in the loft found normally by someone entering the loft and reporting wasps buzzing around the light or seeing wasps fly in and out from under a roof tile.
-Wasp nest in my shed, there are lots of east entry points to allow wasps access to the shed.
+- Wasps in the loft are normally found by someone entering the loft.
+Whilst getting items out of the loft, you may experience wasps buzzing around the light.
+It is also common to see wasps fly in and out from under a roof tile.

-- Wasp nest in the ground which is sometimes tied into a dead root system or the root system of a dead tree creating voids in the ground.
+- Wasp nests in the ground are normally tied to a dead root system.
+Also, the root system of a dead tree creates voids in the ground.